Fl4sh9174/Switch-Ultrawide-Mods/README.md

 On Switch you can convert the files to IPS when necessary.

-FPS Mods:

-Located inside the ultrawide folders.
-I will always try to add 120 FPS or more when possible.

-Resolution Mods:

-Located inside the ultrawide folders.
 I will always try to add up to 4K/8K resolution when possible.
 Mods are optimized for a resolution of 3440x1440.
 Any help or suggestions will be appreciated.